Written by 8:15 pm DNS • 2 Comments

 DNS trace (dig + trace)

 Using DNS trace, you can troubleshoot your DNS.
 You can use it on Linux OS, Mac OS and even on Windows (using Cygwin).
-You will trace the road of a DNS query.
+You will trace the route of a DNS query.
 If there is a problem, you will see exactly where it is.

 $ dig +trace www.cloudns.net